Rajneesh movement: 1984 bio-terror attack and subsequent decline

+The movement continued after Rajneesh's death.
+The Osho International Foundation (OIF), the successor to the Neo-Sannyas International Foundation, now propagates his views, operating once more out of the Pune ashram in India.
+The organisation ran a pre-web, global computer network called "OSHONET" in the 1990s, before communicating on the Internet.
+Current leaders of Pune have allegedly downplayed early controversies in Oregon in an effort to appeal to a wider audience.

 In 2003, sociologist Stephen Hunt wrote in Alternative Religions that "the movement has declined since 1985, and some would argue it is now, for all intents and purposes, defunct."

 In the United States, on 13 January 2009, the exclusive rights that OIF held over the trademark were finally lost.
 OIF filed a Notice of Appeal on 12 March, but eventually filed for withdrawal in the Court of Appeals on 19 June, thus cancelling the trademarks of Osho in the US.

 On 16 March 2018, Netflix released a six-part documentary entitled Wild Wild Country regarding the Rajneesh movement.

+OSHO facilities continue to operate in a large variety of countries, ranging from staffed meditation centres and resorts with regular programmes to smaller venues offering occasional meditation meetings and information.
+According to some sources, at the organisations peak, the OIF had around 20,000 disciples.
+Estimates vary, though, as according to multiple sources, there were around 30,000 to 40,000 sannyasins at the peak of the OIF in Germany alone.
+Another source noted that there were 30,000 in Germany at the peak of OIF membership, and that that roughly correlated to "around a third of the world's supporters".
+If correct, this would mean there were around 90,000 sannyasins at the peak of the international organisation.